cunhasbia/marvel-backend/README.md

 # Marvel App | back-end

-Back-end built to create a Rest API that consumes the official [Marvel Comics API](https://developer.marvel.com/docs).
-Developed for a challenge during studies at Growdev.
+Back-end of Marvel application - built to create a Rest API that consumes the official [Marvel Comics API](https://developer.marvel.com/docs).
+Project developed for a challenge during studies at Growdev.

 You can also [click here](https://github.com/cunhasbia/marvel-frontend) to go to the **front-end** repository of this application.
-Run both projects together.
+Run both projects together.<hr>

 ## :computer: Functionalities/guidelines
 ✔️ A route of **character list**, accepting parameters of filters and pagination;<br>